denismm/mystical_ps/README.md

 in order from ps ref

 ### User Sigils
 Sigils for new functions or names can be added to `sigil_bank` at runtime.
+They should fit into the 1-unit square centered on the origin, so no coordinate should be more than 0.5 (of course, you can transform your coordinate system for convenience).
+If you use `nstroke` instead of `stroke` you will get the same calligraphic effect as the standard sigils.

 Sigils for user variables can be designed with any sigil system.
 My examples use letter collision, inspired by Spare's Chaos Magick system, but anything that turns a word into a symbol will work - kameas, wheels, Square Word Calligraphy, illustration, puns, etc.